arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/blob-detection/content.md

     img.draw_cross(blob.cx(), blob.cy(), color=(0,255,0))
 ```

-If you need to know which blob matched which color threshold you can use the `blob.code()` function (see [here](https://docs.openmv.io/library/omv.image.html#image.image.blob.blob.code) for more information.
+If you need to know which blob matched which color threshold you can use the `blob.code()` function (see [here](https://docs.openmv.io/library/omv.image.html#image.image.blob.blob.code) for more information).

 The result of that will be visible in the Frame Buffer preview panel on the right side of the OpenMV IDE.